jonathf/chaospy/docs/user_guide/polynomial/polynomial_division.rst

 In the case of polynomials, neither true nor floor division is supported like this.
-Instead it support its own kind of polynomial division :func:`chaospy.poly_divide`.
+Instead, it supports its own kind of polynomial division :func:`chaospy.poly_divide`.
 Polynomial division falls back to behave like floor division for all constants, as it does not round values: